jacebenson/cedar/docs/docs/contributing-walkthrough.md

 ### Gitpod: Browser-based Development

-[Gitpod](http://gitpod.io) has recently been integrated with Redwood to JustWork™ with any branch or PR.
+[Gitpod](http://gitpod.io) has recently been integrated with Cedar to JustWork™ with any branch or PR.
 When a virtual Gitpod workspace is initialized, it automatically:

 1. Checks-out the code from your branch or PR
 2. Run Yarn installation